-2.7.1 Notes About OpenDDS Releases
+4.7.1 Notes About OpenDDS Releases

 - A micro (aka patch) (X.Y.Z) release is somewhat different from a minor (X.Y.0) release.
 The steps where this is the case will be marked as such. - All authoritative references to versions in the source code (like VERSION.txt or dds/Version.h) will be automatically updated by the release script, so there's no need to do it manually.
-This also applies to NEWS.md where the release script expects the start of the current entry to be exactly the same as when it inserted it and it will change it to the release version.
-So the only thing that needs to manually edited is the list of changes.
+Other files such as NEWS.md and some parts of README.md shouldn't be updated manually.
+This guide will document what should be updated manually.